redhat-developer/odo/website/docs/getting-started/features.md

 # Features provided by odo

-By using odo, application developers can develop, test, debug and deploy microservices based applications on Kubernetes without having a deep understanding of the platform.
+By using odo, application developers can develop, test, debug, and deploy microservices based applications on Kubernetes without having a deep understanding of the platform.

 odo follows "create and push" workflow for almost everything.
-It means, as a user, when you "create" something the information (or manifest) is stored in a configuration file, and then upon doing a "push" it gets created  on the Kubernetes cluster.
-One can take an existing git repository and create an odo component from it, which can be pushed to a Kubernetes cluster.
+It means, as a user, when you "create", something the information (or manifest) is stored in a configuration file, and then upon doing a "push" it gets created  on the Kubernetes cluster.
+You can take an existing git repository and create an odo component from it, which can be pushed to a Kubernetes cluster.

 odo helps "deploy and link" multiple components and services with each other.
 Using odo, developers can create and deploy services based on [Kubernetes Operators](https://github.com/operator-framework/) in their [development cluster](cluster-setup/development-clusters).
 These services can be created using any of the Operators available on [OperatorHub.io](https://operatorhub.io).
 Next, upon linking this service, odo injects the service configuration into the microservice created using odo.
 Your application can use this configuration to communicate with the Operator backed service.